 Trying to shed extra weight in menopause doesn’t mean you have to deprive yourself of everything, but you should monitor when you get the urge to binge on junk food and try to regulate your emotions in healthier ways.
 Distract yourself, practice self-care, and become aware of whether or not your body is actually hungry.

 8.Get 7-8 Hours Of Sleep Per Night

-If losing stubborn belly fat proves impossible and you’re also overweight, you may want to talk to your doctor.
-You can have your hormone levels checked—many women also have thyroid issues that can make weight loss harder than it needs to be.
-A talk with your doctor can’t hurt if belly fat or weight issues in menopause are affecting your health or well-being!
+If losing stubborn belly fat proves difficult, and you’re also overweight, you may want to talk to your doctor.
+You can have your hormone levels checked—some women have thyroid issues that can make weight loss harder than it needs to be.